-For some people with severe allergies, when they’re exposed to something they’re allergic to, they may experience a potentially life-threatening reaction called anaphylaxis.
+For some people with severe allergies, when they’re exposed to something they’re allergic to, they may experience a potentially life threatening reaction called anaphylaxis.
 As a result, their immune system releases chemicals that flood the body.
-This can lead to anaphylactic shock.
+This can lead to a dangerous condition called anaphylactic shock.

 You’ll experience symptoms of anaphylaxis before anaphylactic shock sets in.
 These symptoms shouldn’t be ignored.

 - skin reactions such as hives, flushed skin, or paleness

 - suddenly feeling too warm